Battle of Ras al-Ayn (2012–13): Third phase

-The third phase of the battle erupted when al-Nusra militants surrounded a unit of female YPJ fighters near Ras al-Ayn on 16 July, and arrested the group's driver.
-The YPG/YPJ consequently mobilized their forces, deployed reinforcements to the town, and started a number of raids on key al-Nusra positions.
+The third phase of the battle erupted when Jabhat al-Nusra militants surrounded a unit of female YPJ fighters near Ras al-Ayn on 16 July, and arrested the group's driver.
+The YPG/YPJ consequently mobilized their forces, deployed reinforcements to the town, and started a number of raids on key Jabhat al-Nusra positions.
 Seeing a chance to take revenge on the insurgents, about 200 fighters of the Abu Jabal Brigade (an Arab government loyalist unit) joined the Kurds in their attack.
-After a night of fighting, the YPJ driver was freed, and the YPG had captured the al-Nusra Front's local headquarters.
+After a night of fighting, the YPJ driver was freed, and the YPG had captured Al-Nusra Front's local headquarters.
 By 17 July, the jihadists had mostly been expelled from the town, and the YPG/YPJ soon after took control of the border crossing with Turkey.
 Eleven people were killed during this phase of the fighting, including nine jihadist and two Kurdish fighters.
 The YPG/YPJ consequently advanced into the countryside to establish a defensive ring around Ras al Ayn, encountering heavy resistance.
 By 20 July, the Kurdish-led forces had secured the town and its surroundings.

 Strategic analysis

 According to PYD leader Salih Muslim Muhammad, Arab rebel control of Ras al-Ayn would have two effects.
 First, it would isolate Kurdish pockets in Aleppo Province from the main area in Hasakah Province, giving the FSA and its affiliates more leverage over the PYD/YPG.
 Second, it would secure a vital supply line from Turkey that could potentially enable Arab rebels to seize control over greater parts of Syria's east, including the city of Hasakah itself.
 Rebel leader Nawaf Ragheb al-Bashir, a prominent Arab tribal figure from Hasakah Province who has engaged in disputes with Kurds in the past, stated that his forces "will not allow the separatists to control [Hasakah] province because it is the richest part of Syria in terms of oil and agriculture".

 The PYD routinely accused Turkey of supporting Arab rebels fighting against their YPG units in Ras al-Ayn.
-Arab rebel leaders publicly confirmed this support.
+Arab rebel leaders publicly confirmed Turkish support for the Syrian rebels.

 With the collapse of government control over Ras al-Ayn, some local government loyalists decided to cooperate with the Kurdish forces: The Brigade of the Free Patriots under Hawas Jammo officially joined the YPG on 2 November 2013, while the Abu Jabal Brigade under Yusuf al-Abdullah merged with the YPG on 24 December.